API Overview

 Pick one or more Scopes:

-Scope Grants Read Read-only access Write Create and update resources Manage Clients Manage client records Manage Webhooks Manage webhook subscriptions Full Access Everything above -
+Scope Grants Read Read-only access to your API-accessible resources Write Create and update resources (includes read and sharing) Manage Clients Manage client records Manage Teams Manage teams Manage Webhooks Manage webhook subscriptions Full Access All of the scopes above (not administrative or billing access) -

 Choose an Expiration: 30, 90, or 180 days, 1 year, or never expires.